 While not always the most reliable option, Craigslist shouldn’t be discounted as a way to find 3D rendering talent.
 If you’re a human being, chances are you’ve used Craigslist once or twice in the past (that Mickey Mouse clock isn’t going to sell itself), but it can actually be quite an effective tool for finding high-quality, local freelancers.

 Why is local important?
 Well, architects are control freaks by nature, so being able to physically meet with an artist before giving them the keys to the visualization castle.
 This solidifies the relationship and gives the firm better overall control on the final deliverables.
 Also, you should be able to find someone who can work within tight budgetary constrictions.

 Cad Crowd is set up a lot like Easy Render, promising online rendering and visualization help on demand.
-However, where Easy Render is tailored more towards architecture and interior design firms, Cad Crowd covers all flavors of 3D artwork, modeling, and design.
+However, where Easy Render is tailored more towards architecture and interior design firms, Cad Crowd covers all flavours of 3D artwork, modelling, and design.
 They provide a jack-of-all trades interface that includes architectural rendering within their greater umbrella of services.